-Matthew Malfa is an SSA Administrative Law Judge at the Manchester Hearing Office with a lifetime approval rate of 87% across 12,906 decisions.
-This is well above the national average of 58%.
-While this data provides a look at past patterns, it is not a prediction for your specific hearing.
-An attorney can help you prepare for the specific requirements of this judge's courtroom.
+Matthew Malfa is an SSA Administrative Law Judge at the Manchester Hearing Office, with an 87% lifetime approval rate across 12,906 decisions.
+This sits well above the national median of 58%.
+Over 10 years on the bench, your approval patterns have remained consistently high.
+Aggregate rates describe past decisions, not predictions for individual hearings.
+An attorney can help you prepare for this judge's specific bench and ensure your evidence is presented effectively.

 This page presents publicly available SSA Office of Hearings Operations disposition data, with no editorial rating or evaluation.
 ALJs are independent decisionmakers; aggregate statistics describe past patterns, not predictions of how any individual case will be decided.
 Information here is provided for hearing preparation, not as legal advice.